 Typical Applications of a Desiccant Dehumidifier

-There are proper applications for every kind of dehumidifier.
 An adsorption dehumidifier is designed to function in areas with high humidity levels and low temperatures levels.
 These conditions often make compressor or refrigerant units inefficient.
 However, a number of industries, such as private power plants, use these humidifiers in combination with other units to achieve maximum efficiency.

 There are some distinctions about the adsorption dehumidifying process which make these devices preferable in various situations.
 For example, the adsorption process is a fairly quiet process.
-Desiccant units are therefore desirable in silent areas because their presence and functioning is almost unnoticeable.
+Desiccant units are therefore desirable in silent areas because their presence and functioning are almost unnoticeable.
 Portable units can sit in a hallway or room and operate quietly.

-Desiccant dehumidifier model TTR 400
+Rotor Desiccant dehumidifier model TTR 400

-This is a medium range model of desiccant dehumidifier for industrial applications.
+This is a medium-range model of desiccant dehumidifier for industrial applications.
 Major features and specification details are given below.

 - Completely manufactured in Germany.